 Rudy Giuliani son Andrew 'closer to yes than ever' on run for NY governor after FBI raid on dad's flat

-Category: News & PoliticsVia: sister-mary-agnes-ample-bottom • one week ago • 7 comments
+Category: News & PoliticsVia: sister-mary-agnes-ample-bottom • 2 months ago • 7 comments

 EXCLUSIVE: Andrew Giuliani said the FBI's raid of his father's New York City apartment Wednesday only gave him "more confidence" that running for governor of New York is "the right path" for him, saying his "resolve" is "as strong as ever."